 American Airlines & Qatar Airways also have a new strategic partnership

-What do you make of this new American & JetBlue partnership?
-Are you as surprised as I am?
+What do you make of the new American & JetBlue partnership?